AI & Technology

 • Independent security audits (annually)

-A 2025 security audit by Trail of Bits examined 30 popular keyboard apps.
-They found that apps with independent security certifications had 73% fewer vulnerabilities than uncertified alternatives.
-Look for SOC 2 Type II compliance or ISO 27001 certification.
+Furthermore, Trail of Bits ran a security audit on 30 popular keyboard apps in 2025.
+Apps with independent certifications had 73% fewer vulnerabilities than uncertified ones.
+Furthermore, So when you're shopping around: look for SOC 2 Type II compliance or ISO 27001.
+It actually means something.

 Can AI Keyboards Access Your Passwords and Banking Information?

-Technically yes, but reputable AI keyboards have built-in protections that automatically exclude password fields and banking apps from data collection.
-A 2024 study by Carnegie Mellon University found that 91% of premium AI keyboards correctly identify and protect sensitive input fields.
+Additionally, Technically yes, but reputable AI keyboards have built-in protections that kick in automatically for password fields and banking apps.
+Carnegie Mellon University found in 2024 that 91% of premium keyboards correctly identify and protect sensitive input fields.
+The other 9%?
+Free keyboards without proper detection.

 When you type in a password field, here's the protection sequence: